Air Compressors

 Compressors Operating on Positive Displacement

-- Compression Levels
+- Compression levels

-- Technique Used to Cool Down (Oil, Air, Water)
+- Cooling methods (Oil, Air, or Water)

-- Powering Technique (Steam, Motor or Engine)
+- Power sources (Steam, Motor, or Engine)

 Rotary Screw Compressors